 LATE TIMESHEETS & Timesheet Revisions

 If you miss a timesheet deadline your payment may be delayed.
 Tell your supervisor right away if you realize you missed a deadline.
 If your supervisor is not able to correct or override your timesheet, you need to fill out a timesheet adjustment form.
 Indicate in the dropdown box of the form whether you are a Federal Work-Study (FWS) Student, or Non-FWS, and if you are requesting a "Change/Revision" or "Late Submission."
-The timesheet adjustment form must be printed, signed by your supervisor, and submitted to the Payroll Office in Tech Central, 4th floor, 4B9-1.
+The timesheet adjustment form must be printed, signed by your supervisor, and submitted to the Payroll Office (not Student Employment) in Tech Central, 4th floor, 4B9-1.

 Deadlines: This paper form must be submitted by 4 p.m. on the Tuesday before the Friday pay date to guarantee payment by Friday.